dgomezde83/multifungible.github.io/README.md

 # multifungible.github.io
-Multifungible - Portable library for the management of Non fungible tokens and semi fungible tokens in the MultiversX blockchain
+Multifungible - This repository only contains the webpage with the documentation.
+To download the library, visit https://github.com/dgomezde83/Multifungible-library